Being a Hult Ambassador: 5 frequently asked questions

 The opportunities here for internships, jobs, and networking events are endless.
 Hult even puts on an annual careers fair called the Career Connections Forum which is great for networking.
 This gives Hult students an upper hand when it comes to the job search, so make sure to go every year.
 If you put yourself out there and start networking early, then it will be easier in the future to use those connections to find an internship or job.

 As for the city of San Francisco, it’s beautiful but a little on the expensive side.
 I’ve enjoyed going to wine country up in Napa, taking my boyfriend to his very first baseball game, and taking a road trip to Utah to celebrate Thanksgiving with my family.
 I love to share my culture and American customs with others at Hult, especially showing people how to root for the Dodgers and Warriors!

 What advice would you give to future students?

-I’d say to find your passions and put all of your effort into making them achievable.
+My advice would be—find your passions and put all of your effort into making them achievable.
 Even if it doesn’t work out, the process will open your eyes to other possibilities and your path may change direction.

 I put a lot of effort into my studies and thought that I loved marketing, but saw that I was better at finance which surprised me.
-So I took a leap of faith and became a finance major.
+So I took a leap of faith and took a finance major.
 It paid off because I’m now very interested in working for a Venture Capital.
 In my Leverage Buyouts and Venture Capitalist class, we had some influential guest speakers from the industry come and teach us firsthand case studies and give us their business cards to get in touch for future internships or jobs.

 If you can take advantage of the resources that Hult gives you, you can definitely succeed and expand your network beyond belief.